AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/class-15.md

-# Class 15: Title
+# Class 15: Final Portfolio Work Day 2/2 Sprint

 <!-- !
 HIDE FROM STUDENT; INSTRUCTOR ONLY CONTENT -->
 <!-- ## Instructor Only Content - HIDE FROM STUDENTS -->
-cp workspace/resources/classOutlineTemplate.md docs/module-

 <!-- !
 END INSTRUCTOR ONLY CONTENT -->

-*quote*
+*"It does not matter how slowly you go as long as you do not stop." —Confucius*

 ## Greet, Outline, and Objectify